Landing at Scarlet Beach: Follow-up

 Fifth Air Force fighters provided air cover from 06:45.
 A Japanese reconnaissance aircraft flew over the beachhead at 09:10, and was shot down.
 A lone bomber showed up ten minutes later and attacked the LSTs on the beach, but missed.
 Two dive bombers attacked at 09:30, and were driven off, but not before inflicting casualties.
 The Bofors guns of the 10th Light Anti Aircraft Battery were attacked, and five men were wounded, one fatally.
-Over the next two weeks there was at least one air raid on the beachhead every day.
+Over the next two weeks, there was at least one air raid on the beachhead every day.
 The air raids proved an effective way of clearing the beach.
 A large attack by 39 aircraft of the 4th Air Army ran into bad weather and had to return to Wewak, but a naval air forces attack with 38 Zeke fighters and eight Betty bombers found the LSTs and destroyers near the Tami Islands on their way back to Buna at 12:40.
 The fighter cover was being changed over, so the Fifth Air Force fighter controller on board the destroyer could deploy five squadrons instead of just three.
 They claimed to have shot down 29 fighters and 10 bombers.
 Antiaircraft gunners from the destroyers, LSTs, and Sonoma also engaged the bombers.
 While torpedo wakes were seen, no hits were suffered.
 Three Lockheed P-38 Lightning fighters were shot down, but at least one pilot was rescued.
 The Japanese pilots claimed to have sunk two cruisers, two destroyers, and two transports.

 Consolidation

-A shortage of 9 mm ammunition for the Owen Guns was discovered, apparently because the ammunition was in the LST that had not been completely unloaded.
+A shortage of 9 mm ammunition for the Owen Guns was discovered, apparently because the ammunition was in the LST that was not completely unloaded.
 An emergency airdrop was requested at 10:30.
 In Port Moresby, the 1st Air Maintenance Company prepared 30 parachutes, each attached to two boxes containing 2,560 rounds of 9 mm ammunition, a total of 153,600 rounds.
 This was loaded onto three USAAF B-24 Liberator bombers at Wards Airfield that took off at 16:55.
 They arrived over the Finschhafen area after dark at 19:15, where a drop zone in a Kunai patch was marked by men holding hand torches.
 Of the 115,000 rounds that were dropped, about 112,000 were recovered.